kushnertodd/kotlin-programming/README.md

 ## Running the Kotlin Jupyter notebook from the web
 This runs the notebook from the web.

+- Open this web page
 https://mybinder.org/v2/gh/kushnertodd/kotlin-programming/main
+- Select this file
+Introduction-to-Kotlin.ipynb

 ## Running the Kotlin Jupyter notebook locally
 The Kotlin Jupyter notebook can be run locally on a PC using Anaconda.